noodldocs/noodldocs.github.io/2.4/guides/editor-tour/README.md

 <br>
 <br>

-?>Please note that this video was recorded for version 2.3 of Noodl.
-It features a few minor visual inconsistencies, but no big changes for the purposes of this video.
+?>Please note that this video was recorded for the earlier 2.3 version of Noodl.
+It features a few minor visual inconsistencies with newer versions, but no big changes for the purposes of this video.